Spot the warning signs to avoid costly contractor mistakes.

 How experienced is your crew?

-Be wary in only using online review sources such as Yelp, Google, and the Better Business Bureau to make your decision.
+It may not make a lot of sense, but you should be wary in only using online review sources such as Yelp, Google, and the Better Business Bureau to make your decision.
 Although they can provide some useful feedback, there have been numerous complaints by small businesses about the misinformation that can be on these sites and investigations by Time, The Los Angeles Times, and ABC News about this issue.
-There is also a common practice of competitors leaving false reviews can be misleading.
+There is also a common practice of competitors leaving false reviews that can be misleading.
 Look for reviews that have comments and not just "stars".

 The project you are going to hire a contractor to do requires careful planning, attention to detail, and a large amount of money to be invested.